Out of the Blue (sculpture): Design

+The whale sculpture consists of a steel skeleton encased in fiberglass.

 According to the Salt Lake City Arts Council, every 3–5 years a new artist or artist led team will be commissioned to repaint the whale to represent the ever-changing neighborhood.
 As of April 2022, Out of the Blue is painted with the mural Point of Reference by local artist Michael Murdock.
-The current mural on Out of the Blue is titled "Point of Reference".
-It was painted by local artist Michael Murdock.
-Murdock worked at Caffé Expresso, a local coffee shop located on the roundabout where Out of the Blue was installed.
+Murdock worked at Caffé Expresso, a local coffee shop located on the roundabout where Out of the Blue is located.
 The mural is inspired by the sunrises and sunsets experienced in the neighborhood.